grafana/faro-web-sdk/packages/react/README.md

 });
 ```

+### Instrument the data router

-To instrument the router wrap it with the `withFaroRouterInstrumentation(dataRouter)` function,
+To instrument the router, pass it to the `withFaroRouterInstrumentation(dataRouter)` function, which will wrap all routing with Faro instrumentation.

-which attaches the Faro instrumentations to the router.
-This is usually done in the file where you create the router, often this App.\* file.
+This is usually done in the file where you create the router, often the `App.\*` file.

+todo: questions:

+- We go straight into this next section, can we explain what we are trying to achieve by following the steps?
+- We also introduce three router options (createBrowserRouter, createHashRouter, createMemoryRouter), what are the differences and why would someone use one over another?

 Steps: